luca-drf/luca-drf.github.io/content/blog/python-subprocess-buffers.md

 featured: true
 image: "https://i.ibb.co/QDGLbd2/jake-walker-MPKQi-Dp-Myq-U-unsplash-resized.jpg"
 alt: "Generic linux console output"
 summary: "The Interwebs are full of recipes on how to capture and stream the output of a Python subprocess in real-time.
-Most of them don't work, so here's how to do it."
+Most of them don't work, so here's how to do it (with Python 3)"
 description: "Blog post on how to capture Python subprocess output in real-time."
 ---